jakubkoziel992/runs-app/README.md

 **All work releted to Kubernetes is done using Google Kubernetes Engine.**

 Ingress is used to expose the application to external users.\
 It is required to install Ingress Nginx Controller first.
-You can do it using following comman[[Id:
+You can do it using following command:

 ```